21 cm forest one-dimensional power spectrum as an indirect probe of dark matter particles and primordial black holes: Acknowledgments

 \section{Acknowledgments}

 We thank Yidong Xu for the helpful discussion and also for providing the code for the 21 cm forest multi-scale simulations.
-This work is supported by the National SKA Program of China (Grant Nos.
-2022SKA0110200, 2022SKA0110203), the National Key R\&D Program of China (Grant No. 2023YFC2206403), the National Natural Science Foundation of China (Grant Nos.
-12175243, 12473001, and 12533001), the China Manned Space Program (Grant No. CMS-CSST-2025-A02), and the 111 Project (Grant No. B16009).
+This work is supported by the National Natural Science Foundation of China (Grant Nos.
+12533001, 12473001, and 12175243), the National SKA Program of China (Grant Nos.
+2022SKA0110200, 2022SKA0110203), the National Key R\&D Program of China (Grant No. 2023YFC2206403), the China Manned Space Program (Grant No. CMS-CSST-2025-A02), and the 111 Project (Grant No. B16009).